 Open communication is essential to the school/parent/guardian partnership.
 If a situation calls for such, a phone conversation or email may suffice.
 These might originate from either party.
-In the event that an onsite parent/guardian conference is necessary, all arrangements should be made through the office of Student Support Services.
+In the event that an on- site parent/guardian conference is necessary, all arrangements should be made through the office of Student Support Services.
+No parent/guardian should ever engage with faculty or staff on campus to discuss any issues that are only appropriate for a scheduled conference.